jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork button][3]

 Enter whatever name you like for your fork of the Sentiment Analysis app.
+Also, make sure that the **Deploy to Bluemix** box is checked.
+You can leave the other options at their defaults.
 When you click **Save**, the code will be pushed into a new Git repository for you.

 ![Fork new project][4]